HrBingR/BookHaven/README.md

 - Update tests with latest additions
 - Explore support for other formats
 - Explore adding more metadata fields for editing
+- Add support for uploading books via the front-end
+- Add more fine-grained permissions related to editing metadata and uploads, once in place